khirdin7/khirdin7/README.md

-- 👋 Hi, I’m @khirdin7
+- 🐱‍👤 Hi, I’m @khirdin7
-- 👀 I’m interested in DeepLearning
+- 🌓 I’m interested in DeepLearning NN
-- 🌱 I’m currently learning AI
+- 🪐 I’m currently learning AI
-- 📫 twt @khirdin_
+- 🦋 twt @khirdin_

 <!---
 khirdin7/khirdin7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.